 There are many factors that affect the performance of mining operations involving GPU-based miners.
-Central to this group are the GPU speed, the temperature of the units and the software that is being used.
+Central to this group are the GPU's speed, the temperature of the unit itself and the software that is being used by said unit.

 For every GPU there a thermal limit exists that may not exceed be exceeded and reaching that limit means the cards will slow down.
 The essence of having as much cooling is to ensure that the limit is never reached and avoid thermal throttling, which might take away as much as 10% of your overall, average hashrate.